-The credit can only be claimed for new installations.
+The tax credit can only be claimed for new installations.
 However, it covers many different aspects of solar energy installation.
-Homeowners can claim the credit for the cost of solar panels, labor costs including installation, permitting fees, developer fees, and inspection costs, additional solar equipment, batteries that are charged by solar equipment, and sales taxes on these expenses.
+Homeowners can claim the credit for the cost of solar panels, labor costs including installation, permitting fees, developer fees, inspection costs, additional solar equipment, batteries charged by solar equipment, and sales taxes on these expenses.
 The credit is not refundable and won’t increase your refund, but it can be carried forward for up to five years, meaning that if you can’t use it this year because you don’t have the tax liability, you can claim it next year.

 Along with the federal tax credit, many other solar incentives are available, including rebates, state programs, and local tax credits based on where you live.
 Some of these may affect your federal tax credit, but many can be combined with the federal credit for an even bigger incentive.

 For instance, while a rebate from your utility company will typically reduce the system’s cost before you calculate your tax credit, rebates from the state are not likely to reduce the federal credit.
 If your state offers a tax credit, it won’t reduce the federal tax credit.